rezkonline/laravel-lang-import-export/README.md

 Changelog
 ------------
+6.4.0
+* Added support to export to Xls, Xlsx, Ods, Csv, Html, Tcpdf, Mpdf, Dompdf file types
+* You can now import translations from a zip file

 6.2.0
 * Validate HTML feature.
 Usually HTML tags are translated with random spaces such as "< /b>", which makes entire paragraph bold.